StewLG/check_truenas_extended_play/README.md

 Adding well-intentioned but likely futile version check for Python 3.7 or greater.
 Clarifying in docs that Python 3.7 or greater is required.

+*January 30, 2023 - Version 1.42*

+@juleslink found a typo in a hardcoded byte count - "1204" instead of "1024" as it should have been.
+This caused incorrect byte math in capacity checks.
+Apologies for not seeing this earlier, and for any disruption this causes to your checks or metrics tracking!

 # Feedback Welcome
 If you have a suggestion or encounter a problem, I encourage users to get in touch.
 I've found half-baked Nagios plugins to be a chore to deal with, and I'd like this not to be one of them.